How to Install CCTV Camera

 For Corporate Office Buildings

-• Mandatory Zones: Reception desks, server rooms, and all emergency exits must be covered for asset protection and liability control.
+• Mandatory Zones: Reception desks (Recognition View), server rooms, and all emergency exits must be covered for asset protection and liability control.

-• Elevator Lobbies: Cameras should be placed in elevator lobbies on every floor to track floor‑to‑floor movement.
+• Elevator Lobbies: As per SIRA 2026 standards, cameras are required in elevator lobbies on every floor to track floor-to-floor movement.

 For Residential Apartments & Towers

-• Entry & Exit Points: High‑definition cameras should be installed at all entrances to provide clear identification footage.
+• Entry & Exit Points: High-definition cameras must be installed at all entrances to provide Identification View footage.

-• Parking & ANPR: Larger buildings benefit from Automatic Number Plate Recognition (ANPR) cameras at parking entry points.
+• Parking & ANPR: Buildings with 50+ units require SIRA Approved ANPR cameras at parking entry points.

-• Communal Areas: Gyms, swimming pools, corridors, and lobbies should be monitored to ensure resident safety.
+• Communal Areas: Gyms, swimming pools, corridors, and lobbies must be monitored to ensure resident safety.

 2. Tools and Equipment Checklist

-To correctly follow this guide on how to install CCTV cameras at home or in an office, ensure you have the following essentials:
+To correctly follow this guide on how to install CCTV camera at home or in an office, ensure you have the following 2026 essentials:

 • Cabling: Cat6 Ethernet cables for PoE systems, ensuring stable power and data transfer.